NileshkumarBhabhor/Hello-amazing-people/README.md

 Hii there
 I like amazing people,like brainy people and doing new stuff.
-Detectives are amazing ,can solve many difficult mystries,They are really amazing.
+Detectives are amazing ,can solve many difficult mystries.They are really amazing.